nn-dmt/terahertz-starter/README.md

 ## Snipcart

 This site utilizes a third party drop-in called Snipcart for fiat payment processing.
-In order to utilize Snipcart in your own project you must sign up for a merchant account at [Snipcart.com](https://snipcart.com)
+In order to utilize the 'Fiat Price' field in your own project you must sign up for a merchant account at [Snipcart.com](https://snipcart.com)

 ## Ergo